-The amount of change in cumulative unrealized gains (losses) position, net related to foreign currency denominated investments were gains of \$52 million and \$67 million for the years ended December 31, 2020 and 2019, respectively, of which \$541 thousand and \$661 thousand, respectively, were allocated to the Bank.
-Realized gains, net related to foreign currency denominated investments were immaterial for the years ended December 31, 2020 and 2019.
+The amount of change in cumulative unrealized gains (losses) position, net related to foreign currency denominated investments was a loss of \$102 million and a gain of \$52 million for the years ended December 31, 2021 and 2020, respectively, of which \$1 million and \$541 thousand, respectively, were allocated to the Bank.
+Realized gains, net related to foreign currency denominated investments was immaterial for the years ended December 31, 2021 and 2020.